-Many of our patient have participated in surveys to assess the quality of our services and facilities.
+Many of our patients have participated in surveys to assess the quality of our services and facilities.
 BCH is always pleased to receive feedback and to hear patient concerns.
-In response to concerns raised, the following changes have occurred:
+Please ask our staff for a feedback form.

 We value your feedback

 We invite patients to complete feedback questionnaires located in the waiting rooms and reception areas of our practice, or via the option ‘give feedback’ in the customer service menu to the right of this webpage.
 Information collected from the feedback will be used for future planning of practice facilities and services.
 Written acknowledgment of feedback will be sent on request.
-Should the complaint not be resolved to your satisfaction, please contact the office of the Health Services Commissioner, on the toll-free phone number 1800 136 066 or via their website.
+If you have a complaint and it is not resolved to your satisfaction, please contact the office of the Health Services Commissioner, on the toll-free phone number 1800 136 066 or via their website.